arnab2001/socialite/README.md

 npm i
 ```

-6. install nodemon in the system (why nodemon):
+6. install nodemon in the system :

+    **Reason:** Nodemon monitors the files in your project for any changes.
+When it detects a change, it automatically restarts your Node.js application.
+This eliminates the need for manual restarts, making the development process more efficient.
     I. Open Windows PowerShell in run as administrator mode
     II. run the command
       ``` sh